swflynn/Chem131_UCI/Chem132_A_2017/README.md

 Programs will be written in Mathematica (Chem 5 software), and Python (a great first programming language).

-Feel free to lookat the other materials on my github as potnetial resources.
+Feel free to look at the other materials on my github as potential resources.
-Chem131C contains materials for a thermodynamis course taught at UCI.
-This course will have some similar material, however, it was taugh after Quantum Mechanics and contains materials on statistical and quantum statistical mehcanics as well as thermodynamics.
+Chem131C contains materials for a thermodynamis course taught at UCI, however, it contains materials involving Quantum Mechanics and Statistical Mechanics as well as Thermodynamics.

-I also have various programming examples for Python that can be used to learn basic scripting
+I also have various programming examples for learning Python.